Inside The CDC's Battle To Defeat The Virus

 CDC insiders say the Biden-Harris administration has been supportive not just in words but in policy.

-Cetron says having public health and politics pulling in the same direction smoothes the path ahead.
+Cetron says having public health and politics pulling in the same direction smooths the path ahead.

 In agreeing to use science and data to drive decision-making, "we [can] collectively take shared actions that are in both our short-term and long-term interest, rather than constantly seeing this as seesaw, as somebody winning and somebody losing," he says.

-Note: An earlier version of this story misspelled Peggy Honein's last name as Hoenin.